 ,,,)(,,, like a tree!

-Not all people who text use text speak.
-It is like a new language that only active texters can understand.
+Not all people are familiar with text speak.
+It is a new language which only some of the active texters could understand.
 We should learn to respect those who are not comfortable using the language.
-Some people love it, some people hate it.
-I believe that language is always evolving and we cannot do something about it. (source)
+There are some who like to use textspeak and there are others who don’t.
+We believe that any language will keep on evolving and there’s nothing anybody could do about it. (source)

 It is easy to see the evolution of languages from a simple look at the lists of new words added to the Oxford English Dictionary every year.
 There are always words, which a few years before, would not have been understood by anyone.
 Imagine this over many thousands of years and you begin to see the pattern in which languages evolve.